danieldufek03/Senior-Project/README.md

 ### For Developers

-See [the development documentation](http://finding-ray.gitlab.io/antikythera/) hosted on GitLab.
+See [the development documentation](http://finding-ray.gitlab.io/antikythera/pages/development.html) hosted on GitLab for information on setting up a development environment.